-NOTICE OF FILING RATE STUDY (SECOND PART) PUBLIC VERSION
+NOTICE OF FILING OF RATE STUDY

-COMES NOW, the Staff of the State Corporation Commission of the State of Kansas ("Staff" and "Commission," respectively) and respectfully files the second part of the study of electric rates ordered in Substitute for Senate Bill No. 69.
+Staff of the State Corporation Commission of the State of Kansas (Staff and Commission, respectively) hereby files the second part of the study of electric rates ordered in Substitute for Senate Bill No. 69.
 Among other things, Substitute for Senate Bill No. 69 directed the Kansas Legislative Coordinating Council to authorize a study of retail rates of Kansas electric public utilities, and directed the Commission to make the second part of the study available on the Commission's website by July 1, 2020.
-Unfortunately, Staff was unable to meet this deadline because it did not receive the study until July 2, 2020.
-Staff recommends the Commission accept this filing into Docket No. 20-GIME-068-GIE, and make the study available on the Commission's website as required by Substitute for Senate Bill No. 69.
+Staff received a public and confidential version of the Study on July 2, 2020, and filed the public version in this docket, and made it available on the Commission's website.